10,000 volunteers drop out; Tokyo Olympics open in 50 days - WHIZ News

-TOKYO (AP) — The countdown clock for the Tokyo Olympics sat at 50-days-to-go on Thursday.
-It also brought another problem for the one-year-delayed games.
+TOKYO (AP) — The countdown clock for the Tokyo Olympics hit 50-days-to-go on Thursday, and the day also brought another problem for the delayed games.

 About 10,000 of 80,000 unpaid volunteers for the Tokyo Olympics and Paralympics have told organizers they will not participate when the games open on July 23.